 Smith said the need for redevelopment is due to the Stronach Group letting Pimlico fall into disrepair even as it lavished attention on its other facilities.

-That prompted then Mayor Catherine Pugh in March 2019 to sue Stronach and attempt to seize Pimlico.
-A couple months later, the Democrat had resigned amid scandal over sales of her self-published “Healthy Holly” children’s books.
+That prompted then-Mayor Catherine Pugh in March 2019 to sue Stronach and attempt to seize Pimlico.
+A couple of months later, the Democrat had resigned amid scandal over sales of her self-published “Healthy Holly” children’s books.
 At Preakness that spring, her successor Bernard C. “Jack” Young took company president Belinda Stronach aside for a private discussion that began tamping down the long-simmering hostilities.